Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 7z a game.7z /path/to/game/folder/Crawl/*
 ```

-Apologies for the confusion.
-Here's an improved version of Step 3:

 ## Step 3: Naming the Archive

 Before you name the archive, do a quick research about the game you have by asking yourself or using a search engine to find out the following information: